Dath History, Family Crest & Coats of Arms

 Early Origins of the Dath family

 The surname Dath was first found in Kent at Knowlton and North Cray, where the family held lands since ancient times.
 However, earlier records of the family were found scattered through Britain including: Robert Deth who was listed in the Pipe Rolls of Bedfordshire in 1196; Roger Deth, who was listed in Cheshire in 1221; and Gilbert Deth who was listed in the Assize Rolls of Somerset in 1272.
 This author postulates that while the Belgium origin is clearly possible, the name was scattered and accordingly could have also have been derived from the occupation, rather than just as a local surname.

 Important Dates for the Dath family

 This web page shows only a small excerpt of our Dath research.
 Another 73 words (5 lines of text) covering the years 1678, 1745, 1707, 1708, 1773, 1750, 1808, 1808 and 1904 are included under the topic Early Dath History in all our PDF Extended History products and printed products wherever possible.

 Dath Spelling Variations

 Flemish surnames are characterized by a large number of spelling variations.
 One reason for this is that medieval English lacked definite spelling rules.
 The spellings of surnames were also influenced by the official court languages, which were French and Latin.
 Names were rarely spelled consistently in medieval times.
 Scribes and church officials recorded names as they sounded, rather than adhering to specific spelling rules, and people often had their names registered in several different forms throughout their lives.
 One of the greatest reasons for change is the linguistic uniqueness of the Flemish settlers in England, who spoke a language closely related to Dutch.
 The pronunciation and spelling of Flemish names were often altered to suit the tastes of English-speaking people.
 In many cases, the first, final, or middle syllables of surnames were eliminated.
 The name has been spelled Daeth, D'Aeth, D'Eath, Death, Darth, Dath and others.

 Early Notables of the Dath family (pre 1700)

-Prominent in the family at this time was Sir Thomas D'Aeth, 1st Baronet
+Prominent in the family at this time was Sir Thomas D'Aeth, 1st Baronet (1678-1745) of Knowlton in the County of Kent.
+He married Elizabeth Narborough, daughter of Rear-Admiral Sir John Narborough.

-Sir John along with his two Narborough stepsons died at sea in the Scilly naval disaster of 1707.
-His flagship...
-Another 93 words (7 lines of text) are included under the topic Early Dath Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Dath Notables in all our PDF Extended History products and printed products wherever possible.